anair-hub/Biodiversity/README.md

     ### Deliverable 4: Customize the Dashboard

+    Add an image to the jumbotron.
    ![deliverable4a](static/images/deliverable4a.PNG)

+    Use a custom font with contrast for the colors.
    ![deliverable4b](static/images/deliverable4b.PNG)

+   Add background color or a variety of compatible colors to the webpage.
+   Change the layout of the page.
    ![deliverable4c](static/images/deliverable4c.PNG)

+   Add more information about the project as a paragraph on the page.
    ![deliverable4d](static/images/deliverable4d.PNG)

+   Make the webpage mobile-responsive.
    ![deliverable4e](static/images/deliverable4e.PNG)

+   Make the webpage mobile-responsive.
    ![deliverable4f](static/images/deliverable4f.PNG)

-    Add an image to the jumbotron.
-    Add background color or a variety of compatible colors to the webpage.
-    Use a custom font with contrast for the colors.
-    Add more information about the project as a paragraph on the page.
-    Add information about what each graph visualizes, either under or next to each graph.
-    Make the webpage mobile-responsive.
-    Change the layout of the page.